 Food for miniature goats

 The miniature goat will consume daily 3 – 4 pounds of hay.
 The hay can be either grass or legume and they eat hay minimum 2 times a day.
-While alfalfa and clover are considered the best hay, dry grass hay which is eaten by horse can also be given.
-In addition to grass the goats eat brush and forbs.
+While alfalfa and clover are considered the best hay, dry grass hay which is eaten by horses can also be given.
+In addition to grass, the goats eat brush and forbs.
 The miniature goats drink plenty of water.
 These goats are likely to develop bloat as a result of over-eating.
 In case a goat develops bloat it may die within 24 hours.
 Over-eating can also lead to diarrhea or scours.
-While roaming around the yard the miniature goats eat grass, grass clipping and weeds.
+While roaming around the yard the miniature goats eat grass, grass clipping, and weeds.
 Though the miniature goats require very little healthy foods only their appetite is really big.

 Why Nigerian Dwarf is more expensive?

-When compared to Nigerian Dwarf, the Pygmy goats are less expensive.
-The higher price of Nigerian Dwarf is because it is a dairy breed miniature goat.
-Both Nigerian Dwarf and Pygmy goats are of similar size and appearance.
+When compared to Nigerian Dwarf, the pygmy goats are less expensive.
+The higher price of the Nigerian Dwarf is because it is a dairy breed miniature goat.
+Both Nigerian Dwarf and Pygmy goats are similar in size and appearance.
 Nigerian Dwarfs come in a variety of color combinations.
-Nigerian Dwarf is known for its nice blue eyes.
-Nigerian Dwarf has the structure of milk goat.
+They are known for their nice blue eyes.
 Their necks and legs are long as well as lean.
-Because of its slim body it is quite easy to milk this goat.
+Because of its slim body, it is quite easy to milk this goat.
 Per day the Nigerian Dwarf will yield 2 – 3 quarts of milk.
-Another outstanding feature of Nigerian Dwarf is that they give the creamiest and the sweetest milk.
-Those who consume the milk are of the opinion that the milk of Nigerian Dwarf is almost similar to cow milk.
+Another outstanding feature of the Nigerian Dwarf is that they give the creamiest and the sweetest milk.
+Those who consume the Nigerian Dwarf’s milk said that the milk of Nigerian Dwarf is almost similar to cow milk.